 Structural movement

 Repair category 1

-Notes Evidence of settlement/movement has affected the building.
+Notes Evidence of settlement/movement has affected the building reflected by runs to the flooring and distortions to the internal door frames.
 On the basis of a single inspection this appears longstanding with no evidence of recent movement apparent.